banothabhinay/Music_is_on/README.md

 # Music_is_0n
-It is a static website for music
+It is a static website for music created by using HTML.